-The recent SolarWinds hack has reminded us all just how vulnerable the U.S. might be to a large-scale hacking attack from either a rogue state like North Korea or a group of nefarious hackers based anywhere in the world.
-It’s not just that the hackers managed to infiltrate some of the nation’s largest corporations and key branches of the federal government, it’s also that the hackers also managed to break into mission-critical systems, such as those that control the national power grid.
+The 2021 SolarWinds hack reminded us all just how vulnerable the U.S. might be to a large-scale hacking attack from either a rogue state like North Korea or a group of nefarious hackers based anywhere in the world.
+It’s not just that the hackers managed to infiltrate some of the nation’s largest corporations and key branches of the federal government, it’s that the hackers also managed to break into mission-critical systems, such as those that control the national power grid.
 With one flick of a button, presumably, a group of hackers could literally shut off the nation’s lights.

 The role of Silicon Valley

 And that’s why the biggest Silicon Valley social media companies should play a bigger role in preventing what some defense industry analysts have referred to as a “cyber Pearl Harbor.”
 Any cyber defense is only as good as the weakest link, and as we’ve seen in the past, social media has proven remarkably vulnerable to the world’s hackers.
 Whether it’s the Russians hacking into national elections and launching elaborate bot programs on Facebook, the Chinese leveraging LinkedIn as a massive corporate espionage tool, or the Chinese exploiting TikTok to spread propaganda on issues like Hong Kong and Taiwan, it’s clear that social media has emerged as a new future battleground for global cybersecurity.